ToonWeyens/PB3D/README.md

 * Cleared confusion about COBRA normalization and fixed the erroneous situation that called for modification of the equations.

 ## 1.30:
-* "minim_output" is now also possible for POST.
+* 'minim_output' is now also possible for POST.
 * Tweaked setting up of guess using now a tolerance.
 * Fixed a bug considering plotting the grid from HELENA equilibria.
 * Fixed a bug determining the normal range in POST.
 * Changed the output of the modes at midplane to use lines, not points.
-* Updated "write_flux_q_in_file_for_VMEC" to also give the Fourier coefficients of the boundary shape.
+* Updated 'write_flux_q_in_file_for_VMEC' to also give the Fourier coefficients of the boundary shape.
 * read_HEL now calculates the toroidal flux on the full grid.
 * Moved read_HEL to HELENA_ops, as it needs grid utilities.